Czapsky001/Warehouse/README.md

 - Unit Management: Adding, removing, and editing information about units stored in the warehouse.
 - Item Management: Adding new products, updating information, and tracking inventory levels.
 - Order Processing: Creating new orders, managing their status, and monitoring delivery status.
-- Order Status Management: Defining various order statuses such as "Received," "In Progress," "Completed," etc.
+- Order Status Management: Defining various order statuses such as "New" "Approved" "Reject".

 ## Technologies:
 - ASP.NET: Utilized for building the web application.